tmp2tmp/eee/docs/hello_world.md

 {
     //declares the type signature of the multi_func using type = void (const char*, Base&);
-                     // polymorphic Base& is the virtual parameters
+                     // polymorphic Base& is the virtual parameter
                      //    *,&,&& are supported;   also return type is supported

     //argument type selectors:  eventually confines the specialized function set